Hotepsekhemwy: Tomb

-The location of Hotepsekhemwy's tomb is unknown.
+The location of Hotepsekhemwy's tomb is uncertain.
 Egyptologists such as Flinders Petrie, Alessandro Barsanti and Toby Wilkinson believe it could be the giant underground Gallery Tomb A beneath the funeral passage of the Unas-necropolis at Saqqara.
 Many seal impressions of king Hotepsekhemwy have been found in these galleries.

 Egyptologists such as Wolfgang Helck and Peter Munro are not convinced and think that Gallery Tomb B is instead the burial site of king Raneb, as several seal impressions of this ruler were also found there.

 The more accepted theory is that Hotepsekhemwy and his son Raneb shared Tomb A.